 College football: Everyone Prospers Except the Players.

-The second threat to professional football as we now know it is the possible professionalization of its ‘minor league,’ NCAA college football
+The second threat to professional football as we now know it is the possible professionalization of its ‘minor league,’ NCAA college football.

 All of the costs of this process are borne by the colleges, and funded by television contracts, filled stadiums of fans, and you, the taxpayer.
 The players themselves, however, are so-called amateurs supposedly playing for the thrill of the competition and the honor of representing the alma mater, or at least that is the story.
 But players, and even some university administrators are beginning to rebel.
 For their part, players see the billions of dollars of revenue generated by their play on the field, and wonder why they live on the equivalent of food stamps (sometime literally).
 They’re beginning to want a piece of the action.
 One study by Sports Illustrated concluded that a University of Texas football player was worth $578,000 per year.
 As it now stands, a player cannot legally accept a used car without jeopardizing his career, while his coach makes something upward from $1 Million.
 Even a college player’s own image can be used and marketed by video game producers without compensation.
 He may or may not make it through four years of college football without a career ending injury, and only if he is among the best will he be allowed to negotiate with a single employer for a professional contract.
 There is change lurkingin the future.